nilsmehlhorn/blog/src/pages/posts/what-javascript-can-do-today/index.md

 framework-less - have a look at the
 [Polymer Project](https://www.polymer-project.org/).

-Not only can you built full-fledged webapps with JavaScript but also quite nicely use it to generate static sites.
+Not only can you built full-fledged web apps with JavaScript but also quite nicely use it to generate static sites.
 You might leverage a pragmatic solution such as [Eleventy](https://www.11ty.io/) or bring frameworks back into the game.